SUNY Potsdam’s Restart Plan for Fall 2020 has been approved.

 A.W.
 Collins has reduced time dated goods from vending machines on campus.
 They continue to refill and stock machines with longer shelf life.

 - In order to help reduce the spread of germs, SUNY Potsdam is having its facilities cleaned more frequently and is increasing efforts to keep high-touch areas sanitized.

-- For anyone remaining on campus (students, faculty, staff and visitors), we will continue to encourage good hygiene practices and everyday preventive actions such as frequent handwashing and staying home if you are sick.
+- For anyone remaining on campus (students, faculty, staff and visitors), we will continue to encourage good hygiene practices and everyday preventive actions such as wearing face masks in all common areas, frequent handwashing and staying home if you are sick.

-- The College has canceled and rescheduled most large gatherings, and curtailed access to some facilities, in order to encourage social distancing.
+- The College has canceled and rescheduled large gatherings, and curtailed access to many facilities, in order to encourage social distancing.

-Please be aware that SHS staff continues to work to take care of your healthcare needs despite the campus moving to online format for the remainder of the Spring Semester due to the current pandemic.
-Please heed the warnings of social distancing, proper cough etiquette, appropriate hand washing, and remember to refrain from touching your face.
+Please heed the warnings of social/physical distancing, proper cough etiquette, appropriate hand washing, and remember to refrain from touching your face.
 Let's all work together to maintain our health and the health of others.

 - The Counseling Center will reach out to students with appointments with the option of choosing from tele-counseling or in-person appointments.

 - It is normal to experience a range of emotional reactions to this evolving public health situation.
 This may include worries about loved ones, direct or indirect experiences of stigma or racial discrimination, practical considerations related to educational barriers and other personal concerns.
 The Counseling Center has compiled an extensive list of resources for everyone.